In this article

 9. Neither Google Takeout nor Google Vault is enough

 Google Takeout is a simple tool in Google Workspace that lets users download their data stored in Google's services.
 However, it should not be used as a backup alternative since it does not provide the security and restoration capabilities of a backup solution.
-Here are a few limitations of Google Takeout as a backup alternative:

 • You cannot download data in shared folders even if there are files inside the folder created by you.